bfarahdel/recipe-web-app/README.md

 ## PostgreSQL Database

-Prior to using the application, the database model must be created from `main.py`.
-To do this, in run the following commands in an interactive Python shell:
+Prior to using the application, the database model must be created from `models.py`.
+This line has already been included in models.py to initialize a database.

 ```
-from main import db
 db.create_all()
 ```